 Salmon (and other oily fish)

-These sweet treats are delicious and easy to find, and they can even help improve memory or delay short-term memory loss.
+These sweet treats are delicious and easy to find, and they may even help improve memory or delay short-term memory loss.
 Blueberries are also easy to include in your morning cereal or yogurt or can simply be eaten by the handful as a tasty mid-afternoon snack.
 One cup of blueberries provides 24% of a person’s recommended daily allowance of vitamin C, while also containing powerful antioxidants like anthocyanin.

 We need carbs to power our brains, but whole grains add an extra healthy punch because they have a low glycemic index.
-Rather than the “sugar rush” you experience from processed carbs, whole grains feed a steady supply of glucose into the bloodstream.
-This allows for a more balanced mental state throughout the day.
-To up whole grain intake, be sure to include brown rice, whole grain breads and pastas and bran cereal on your father’s grocery list.
+Rather than the “sugar rush” you may experience from processed carbs, whole grains feed a steady supply of glucose into the bloodstream.
+This may allow for a more balanced mental state throughout the day.
+To up whole grain intake, try to include brown rice, whole grain breads, pastas, oatmeal and popcorn on your parent’s grocery list.

 Does your dad have a sweet tooth?
 Not to worry – dark chocolate is actually a great thing to include in his daily diet (in moderation, of course).
 While it does contain caffeine, there are only small amounts of it compared to sodas, tea or coffee.
 There are also plenty of antioxidants in dark chocolate, which can fight off free radicals that impede cognitive function.

 While water isn’t technically a food, becoming dehydrated can lead to weakened or even shrinking brain tissue.
-An increased amount of medications can also cause dehydration, which is common as we age, so this means that your dad needs to be drinking at least 2 quarts of water per day, or about half his weight in fluid ounces – whichever is higher.
+An increased amount of medications can also cause dehydration, which is common as we age, so this means that your older loved one may need to be drinking at least 2 quarts of water per day, or about half his weight in fluid ounces – whichever is higher.

-Eating right is important for your father’s health, and these Superfoods can give him the nutrients he needs to keep his body and mind in a healthy state.
+Eating right is important for your parent’s health, and these Superfoods, and more, can give him the nutrients he needs to keep his body and mind in a healthy state.